 Please see the BIOL-E 111/L 111 and BIOL-E 112/L 112 course descriptions for more course-related information.

 Additional information about Biology credit-by-testing is available on the Department of Biology Frequenty Asked Questions website.
 A sample test is not available.

 Frequently Asked Questions

-- Should I take the exam if I have been awarded prior academic credit for Biology and Calculus?
+- Should I take the exams if I have been awarded prior academic credit for Biology and Calculus?

 Academic credit for BIOL-L 111/E 111 AND BIOL-L 112/E 112 and for MATH-M 211 may only be awarded once.
-This includes credit awarded from the Advanced Placement (AP) exam (https://admissions.indiana.edu/apply/freshman/ap-exam-credit.html), the International Baccalaureate (https://admissions.indiana.edu/apply/freshman/ib-exams.html), or transfer credit granted by Indiana University for eligible courses completed at other academic institutions.
+This includes credit awarded from the Advanced Placement (AP) exam, the International Baccalaureate, the SAT Subject Tests and transfer credit granted by Indiana University for eligible courses completed at other academic institutions.
 You should take these exams only if you do not have prior academic credit or credit-by-testing for these courses.